alvinj/Sbtmkdirs/README.md

 Brief to-do list:

-- I think it would be better if all of the files that are generated could be created from external files (possibly using a template system like StringTemplate or FreeMarker).
+- It would be better if all of the files that are generated could be created from external files (possibly using a template system like StringTemplate or FreeMarker).
 That way you can easily change those resources without having to recompile everything.